 Who Are We Looking For?

 The grant is open to the public.
+You can view our past Fellows from 2022 on this page.
 All fields and professions- regardless of area of expertise- are eligible to apply as long as the individual or group demonstrates:

 - dedication to death positive education and advocacy